 In my version, I don’t strain the potatoes to make them perfectly dry as most would recommend for a latke.
 Instead, I peel the potatoes and let the whole potato soak in cold water while I finish the peeling and the potatoes are ready to shred.
 Once I start shredding, I put everything in a bowl together without straining the liquid.
 Any juice from the potatoes will carry some potato starch with it, which helps, along with the eggs, to hold it all together.
 There will be some residual moisture from the uncooked onions, I found this to be no problem at all.

 As long as you use matzo meal that is kosher for Passover, yes it is!
-And as Kristin Posner suggests in her version of potato kugel, don’t forget to eat the leftovers with a runny egg the next day or I suggest trying a dollop of sour cream or yogurt.
+And as my neighbor does every time she makes this, don’t forget to eat the leftovers with a runny egg the next day.
+Or try a dollop of sour cream or yogurt.

 Kosher for Passover Note: If you use za'atar, it has sesame seeds in it which are considered kitniyot.
 More recent dietary laws are including kitniyot in the Passover food list.
 But if you do not eat kitniyot during Passover, leave out the za'atar and just use thyme.